alves-nickolas/alves-nickolas.github.io/etcetera/index.md

   Stars and stardust in infinite space is my only home

   Greg Universe (Tom Scharpling), in [*Steven Universe*, S01E49: "Story for Steven"](https://www.imdb.com/title/tt4603502/).
+* There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy.

+  Prince Hamlet, in William Shakespeare's *The Tragedy of Hamlet, Prince of Denmark*, Act I, Scene V.
 * The topic with which I regularly conclude my six-term series of lectures in Munich is the partial differential equations of physics.
 We do not really deal with mathematical physics, but with <em>physical mathematics</em>; not with the mathematical formulation of physical facts, but with the physical motivation of mathematical methods.
 The oft-mentioned "prestabilized harmony" between what is mathematically interesting and what is physically important is met at each step and lends an esthetic — I should like to say metaphysical — attraction to our subject.

   Arnold Sommerfeld, in *Partial Differential Equations in Physics* (Academic Press, New York, 1949).